NigelBreslaw/guardian-ghost/gg-mono/docs/starlight/src/content/docs/reference/react-native.md

 export PATH=$PATH:$ANDROID_HOME/platform-tools

 Remember to `source ~/.zshrc` after, or open a new terminal.
 Without this `pnpm start` will fail to first launch the emulator and then fail to launch the react native app, even though it will install it successfully.

+NOTE: I didn't have time to root cause this, but after cloning from scratch the Android project was missing some dependencies.
+Maybe the original init did some magic?
+I fixed these manually by

+pnpm add -D @react-native-community/cli-platform-android @react-native/gradle-plugin